MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 On Linux, all nodes of a Pacemaker cluster must be on the same distribution.
 For example, this means that a RHEL node cannot be part of a Pacemaker cluster that has a SLES node.
 The main reason for this was stated above: the distributions may have different versions and functionality, so things could not work properly.
 Mixing distributions has the same story as mixing WSFCs and Linux: use None or distributed AGs.

 ## Deploy a Pacemaker cluster
 This section shows how to configure the underlying Pacemaker cluster used by an AG or FCI.
-Unlike a traditional AG or FCI on Windows, the cluster portion on Linux can be done before or after the installation of SQL Server, as well as the configuration of the AG.
+Unlike a traditional AG or FCI on Windows, the cluster portion on Linux can be done before or after the installation of [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)], as well as the configuration of the AG.
 There is no set order.
-This is different since it is not the tightly coupled Windows Server/SQL Server stack.
+This is different since it is not the tightly coupled Windows Server/[!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] stack.
 The integration and configuration of resources for Pacemaker portion of an AG or FCI deployment is done after the cluster is configured.
 > [!IMPORTANT]
 > An AG with a cluster type of None does *not* require a Pacemaker cluster, nor can it be managed by Pacemaker.

 ### Common tasks
-This section documents the tasks that must be done to configure both SQL Server and Pacemaker to be able to deploy AGs or FCIs.
+This section documents the tasks that must be done to configure both [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] and Pacemaker to be able to deploy AGs or FCIs.

 #### Install the HA add-on
 Use the syntax below to install the packages for each distribution of Linux that make up the HA add-on.
 On SLES, the HA add-on gets initialized when the cluster is created.